 Frameless Glass Balustrades

-UNEX Frameless Glass Balustrades offer uninterrupted views and a sleek, modern aesthetic, making them the ideal choice for residential homes, apartments, and commercial projects.
-Engineered to meet New Zealand Building Code standards, these balustrades combine minimalist design with robust performance.
+UNEX Frameless Glass Balustrades deliver uninterrupted views and a clean, modern aesthetic for residential and commercial projects.
+Designed to meet NZ Building Code requirements, these systems combine minimalist styling with proven structural performance.

 Unex Arena Points Frameless Glass Barrier in Hamilton Nz